 - There need to be separate customs brokers for each side of the border for Mexico freight (for Canada, only the importing side needs a broker).

-- There are more drivers, and often more carriers, involved.
+- There are more drivers, and often more trucking companies, involved.

 5. Crossing the Mexico-U.S. border usually takes longer.

-An average Mexico-U.S. border crossing typically takes two to three hours, but can go up to five or more depending on traffic.
+An average Mexico-U.S. border crossing typically takes two to five hours, but can take even longer if there is significant traffic or disruptions from ongoing inspections.

 At the Canada-U.S. border, it is usually less than an hour.
 Why is that?

-We have already covered how multiple drivers (and sometimes trailers) will move a shipment over the Mexico-U.S. border, but there are a few other reasons the process takes longer.
+We have already covered how multiple drivers (and sometimes trailers) will move a shipment over the Mexico-U.S. border, but there are a few other reasons the process takes longer there.

 There is more cross-border traffic.

 Of the 63,000 trucks that cross in or out of the U.S. every day, 55% of them go over the Mexico-U.S. border (and that percentage is rising as nearshoring accelerates).

 There is more congestion at the busiest border crossing.

 The border crossing in Laredo, Texas, is the busiest in North America.
-More than 4.6 million trucks crossed at that point of entry last year — 36% of all truck traffic.
+More than 5.5 million trucks crossed at that point of entry in 2022.